open-amt-cloud-toolkit/docs/docs/Microservices/MPS/securityMPS.md

 ### 1. Enable TLS on network connections
 There are three potential places where TLS should be enabled to protect the security assets:

-* HTTP/WS connection between Web UI and MPS
+* HTTPS/WSS connection between Web UI and MPS
-* Connection between MPS and Vault
+* Connection between MPS and Vault - If not running MPS and Vault together inside a secure container environment
 * Connection between MPS and Intel® AMT device (This is done automatically with default deployments)

-Encrypting these communication will help prevent network based attacks attempting to control Intel® AMT device.
+Encrypting these communication will help prevent security assets being exposed through network based attacks intercepting messages between components.
 It is recommended that the most modern version of TLS be used to protect these connections.

 ### 2. Secure and isolate execution environment
-MPS holds the described security assets in memory during execution.
-In order to protect these assets while in memory of MPS, it is recommended that MPS be run in a secure execution environment such as a dedicated VM or container.
+MPS holds several of the described security assets in memory during execution.
+In order to protect these assets while in the memory of MPS, it is recommended that MPS be run in a secure execution environment such as a dedicated container.
 Deploying into a hardened execution environment eases the burden of individually securing the assets while in memory.
+Running MPS, RPS, API Gateway, MPS Router, Vault, and Database all within the same secure container instance will help ensure that the communication between these services remains secure.

 ### 3. Utilize Vault for storing Credentials
 Vault is a tool used to secure, store, and tightly control access to secrets.
 Utilizing Vault to store passwords used by MPS will greatly increase the security of these assets.